fdazen/fda-documentation/rooms_set_up.md

 ![3.png]({{site.baseurl}}/images/3.png)

   - Before creating new ones, you can first edit those that you do not need, as this will make your account cleaner.
-For example, if you do not offer a laundry service in any of the rooms, but you offer a complimentary bathrobe, you will need to edit the laundry service and turn it into a bathrobe.
-To do this, click on the blue link _Edit_ on the corresponding row:
+For example, if you do not offer a laundry service in any of the rooms, but you offer a complimentary bathrobe, just edit the laundry service and turn it into a bathrobe.
+To do this, click on the blue link _Edit_ on the right row:

 ![4.png]({{site.baseurl}}/images/4.png)

-  - Edit the name in the _Amenity Title_ field, and click on the **Save** button when done.
+  - Edit the name in the _Amenity Title_ field, and click on **Save** when done.

 ![5.png]({{site.baseurl}}/images/5.png)